Procuritas – SFDR Disclosures – Principal Adverse Impacts

 Procuritas is currently a signatory of the United Nations Principles for Responsible Investment (UNPRI).
 The Responsible Investment and Stewardship policy, including the investment process, has been developed in accordance with the UNPRI principles.
 Each year Procuritas submit information and data to the UNPRI which assesses Procuritas’ adherence to the principles.
 The assessment made during the due diligence process is comprehensive and covers a broad range of sustainability topics.
 Procuritas has ensured that all mandatory principal adverse sustainability impact indicators and the three additional ones (please see section ‘Description of policies…’, above) are incorporated into the due diligence process.
 In addition, additional indicators might be added on a case-by-case basis whenever considered material.
 Data is collected directly from the company being subject to the sustainability due diligence.

 Procuritas’ Science Based Targets (SBT), developed in accordance with the SBTi financial sector standard, were approved in 2024.
 Our overall portfolio coverage target is for 100% of our portfolio, by invested capital, to have approved SBTs by 2033 and 50% by 2028.
-To date, Procuritas gathers, monitors, and reports on climate-related adverse impact indicators, disclosing this information as part of the company’s sustainability report.
+In 2025, one portfolio company had its SBTs approved by SBTi.
+Procuritas gathers, monitors, and reports on climate-related adverse impact indicators, disclosing this information as part of the company’s sustainability report.
 While a forward-looking climate scenario has not been utilised, climate change mitigation and adaptation remain focus areas assessed during sustainability due diligence conducted by external experts.

 Historical comparison

-There have been some slightly negative changes in social and employee-related indicators, as well as a significant increase in greenhouse gas emissions and carbon intensity from 2023 to 2024.
+There have been some negative changes in social and employee-related indicators, as well as a moderate increase in total greenhouse gas emissions from 2024 to 2025.

-Exposure to Fossil Fuel Sector and Non-renewable Energy: While exposure to companies in the fossil fuel sector remains unchanged at 0%, the share of non-renewable energy consumption and production has increased significantly from 27% in 2023 to 58% in 2024.
-This could be a result of more accurate data than the year before, but it also indicates that our companies are more dependent on non-renewable energy sources, which is not a positive trend.
+Exposure to Fossil Fuel Sector and Non-renewable Energy: While exposure to companies in the fossil fuel sector remains unchanged at 0%, the share of non-renewable energy consumption and production has increased slightly from 58% in 2024 to 62% in 2025.
+This indicates that our companies remain dependent on non-renewable energy sources, which is not a positive trend.
+Addressing this is expected to improve as more companies set and have their Science-Based Targets approved.

 Read our Sustainable Finance Disclosure Regulation (SFDR) related information here: